An abdominal fecalith after laparoscopic appendectomy in a 6-year old girl

 Moscow, 123001

-M. Golovanev
+M. A. Golovanev

 Pirogov Russian National Research Medical University; Filatov Municipal Children’s Hospital